mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 or via command line interface
 */5 *   *   *   * /usr/local/bin/php /path/to/mantis/plugins/EmailReporting/scripts/bug_report_mail.php

-This line fetch bug reports from via POP3 or IMAP every 5 minutes.
+This line fetches bug reports via POP3 or IMAP every 5 minutes.

 Windows or similar OS:
 Via webserver (see settings because this is disabled by default, see plugin